MitHipster/treehouse_web_typography/README.md

 ## Description

-Re-created a Web Typography focused site using CSS.
+Re-created a Web Typography focused site using Sass rather than plain CSS as used throughout the course.
 This site uses the CSS Zen Garden template as its starting point.

 ### Running